Payday Loan Consolidation: How to Get Relief that Works

 4. Will the loan get you out of debt in 48 months or less?

 If the answer is yes to all four questions, then a debt consolidation loan will solve your debt problem.
-If the answer is no to any of these questions, then a debt consolidation program may be the better solution for you.
+If the answer is no to any of these questions, then a debt consolidation program may be the better solution.

 Benefits